lukeed/taskr/docs/README.md

 Each file is mapped to a read file promise that resolves in a recursive filter where each existing filter is applied and eventually yields a `{ file, data }` object.

+`globs` can be both comma separated or a single array of globs.

-#### `Fly.prototype.unwrap (source = this._src)`
+#### `Fly.prototype.unwrap (promises)`
 Resolves an array of promises an returns a new promise with the result.

-This method can be used when creating plugins that need to read the source promises before the pipeline is finally resolved in `Fly.prototype.target`.
-Examples of plugins that can use this method are linting and testing plugins.
+This method can be used when creating plugins that need to read the source promises before the pipeline is resolved in `Fly.prototype.target`.
+Examples of plugins that can use this method are lint and test plugins.

 #### `Fly.prototype.target (...dest)`

 Resolves all source promises and writes to each of the destination paths.

+`dest` can be both comma separated or a single array of destination paths.

 ## Plugins

-> See the [Wiki](https://github.com/flyjs/fly/wiki) for the list of currently supported plugins.
+> See the [Wiki](https://github.com/flyjs/fly/wiki) for the list of plugins.
+Or search the registry for new [packages](https://www.npmjs.com/search?q=fly-).

-> See [this gist](https://gist.github.com/bucaran/f018ade8dee8ae189407) for an example README template for your Fly plugins.
+> See [this gist](https://gist.github.com/bucaran/f018ade8dee8ae189407) for a README template for Fly plugins.

 Plugins are regular node modules that export a single default method.
 This method is automatically run when a new Fly instance is created.
-The following adds a new method to the Fly instance:

 ```js
 module.exports = function () {